MisterTR/modmail.py/README.md

 * include checks so that only the mods of a server can reply to the messages

 **Please have a look at [setup.md](./setup.md) for setup instructions**

+**Any bot tokens will have been regenerated since, please do not waste your time trying to access my bot account**